-TO BE HELD MAY 19, 2017
+TO BE HELD MAY 15, 2018

 This Proxy Statement sets forth certain information with respect to the accompanying proxy to be used at the Annual Meeting of Stockholders (the "Annual Meeting") of H&E Equipment Services, Inc., or at any adjournments or postponements thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
 The Board of Directors has designated the Grand Hyatt DFW Hotel, 2337 South International Parkway, DFW Airport, Texas as the place of the Annual Meeting.
-The Annual Meeting will be called to order at 7:30 a.m., Central Daylight Time, on Friday, May 19, 2017.
-Only stockholders of record as of the close of business on March 23, 2017, the Record Date, are entitled to vote.
+The Annual Meeting will be called to order at 7:30 a.m., Central Daylight Time, on Tuesday, May 15, 2018.
+Only stockholders of record as of the close of business on March 19, 2018, the Record Date, are entitled to vote.
 The Board of Directors solicits this proxy and encourages you to read this document thoroughly and to take this opportunity to vote on the matters to be decided at the Annual Meeting.
 Unless the context otherwise indicates, reference to "we," "us," "our" or the "Company" in this Proxy Statement means H&E Equipment Services, Inc.

 Under rules and regulations of the Securities and Exchange Commission (the "SEC"), instead of mailing a printed copy of our proxy materials to each stockholder of record or beneficial owner of our common stock, we are furnishing proxy materials, which include our Proxy Statement and Annual Report, to our stockholders over the Internet and providing a Notice of Internet Availability of Proxy Materials by mail.
-You will not receive a printed copy of the proxy materials unless you request to receive a paper copy or an email copy of these materials in hard copy by following the instructions provided in the Notice of Internet Availability of Proxy Materials will instruct you how you may access and review all of the important information contained in the proxy materials on the Internet.
-The Notice of Internet Availability of Proxy Materials of Proxy Via telephone or the Internet.
+You will not receive a printed copy of the proxy materials unless you request to receive a paper copy or an email copy of these materials in hard copy by following the instructions provided in the Notice of Internet Availability of Proxy Materials.
+Instead, the Notice of Internet Availability of Proxy Materials will instruct you how you may access and review all of the important information contained in the proxy materials on the Internet.
+The Notice of Internet Availability of Proxy Materials also instructs you how you may submit your proxy via telephone or the Internet.
 This proxy procedure enables all holders of common stock, many of whom are unable to attend the Annual Meeting, to vote.
-If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.
+If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.

-We are mailing the Notice of Internet Availability of Proxy Materials on or about April 7, 2017 to each stockholder at the holder's address of record.
+We are mailing the Notice of Internet Availability of Proxy Materials on or about April 5, 2018 to each stockholder at the holder's address of record.
 SEC rules permit us to deliver only one copy of the Notice of Internet Availability of Proxy Materials or a single set of proxy materials to multiple stockholders sharing the same address.
-Upon written or oral request, we will deliver separate Notices and/or copies of our 2016 Annual Report and/or this Proxy Statement to any stockholder at a shared address to which a single copy of the Notice was delivered.
+Upon written or oral request, we will deliver separate Notices and/or copies of our 2017 Annual Report and/or this Proxy Statement to any stockholder at a shared address to which a single copy of the Notice was delivered.
 Stockholders may notify our Company of their requests by calling or writing our Investor Relations Department, H&E Equipment Services, Inc., 7500 Pecue Lane, Baton Rouge, Louisiana 70809; (225) 298-5200.